selfservice0/Prism-Extras/README.md

 - Rollback and restore commands you know and love.
 - Rollback or restore directly, or preview changes for _both_ modes first.
 - Apply/cancel previews, or let them auto-cancel after a minute.
-- Extremely safe default parameters make it harder for you to make mistakes, but can be overridden in-game when you absolutely need them.
+- Extremely safe default parameters make it harder for you to make mistakes, but can be overridden in-game when you absolutely need them, or can be disable entirely via config.
 - You can even rollback killed entities, items taken from containers, and more.
 - Sign rollbacks will restore their text (provided we tracked what was written)
 - Rollbacks of burn events also extinguish fires.